-It is at times like this that I recall an interview between a national news commentator and Oral Roberts.
+Program to provide Program to provide It is at times like this that I recall an interview between a national news commentator and Oral Roberts.
 The commentator asked Mr. Roberts if he had ever been "mad with God."
-Mr. Roberts related that he had.

-When I first heard of the accident which took the life of Dr. Ellis Hollon, I found myself getting "angry" with God.
+When I first heard of the accident which took the life of Dr. Ellis Hellon, I found myself getting "angry" with God.
 I can now understand Mr. Roberts' feelings.
 I could not help asking why God had to take a person such as Dr. Hollon.
-When I consider the love, knowledge and understanding for his fellows that Dr. Hollon had, it was hard to believe that God is the loving Being we proclaim him yet preaching has never been displaced.
+When I consider the love, knowledge and understanding for his fellows that Dr. Hollon had, it was hard to believe that God is the loving Being we proclaim him as. as.

-Why couldn't God have taken someone else, why couldn't he have taken me, only a pupil of his?
+Why couldn't God have taken someone else, why couldn't be have taken sole one else, of his?
 Why couldn't God have taken a person who didn't know Him, or someone who was evil?
 Then I asked myself what Dr. Hollon would wish.
 I cannot and will not believe that my dear friend would wish that someone lost go in his stead.
 It would be his wish that that person have the chance to come to know Christ as he did.

+as he did.
 Dr. Hollon was the type of man that had a love for his students that projected into their very souls.
 There was a concern for them that allowed them to work at their own pace, intellect and level.
 He offered a loving hand to each of them who needed it.
-He had a real concern for his students knowing that they had other obligations.
+He had a real concern for his students knowing that they had other obligations. obligations.

 I will always remember him for the humor that he shared with his students and colleagues.
 His humor was, to say the least, uncanny.
 It is ironic that it was at the Easter season when Dr. Hollon died.
 We believe that the tomb in which Christ was laid was empty the morning the women went to anoint his body.
 It is also true that the spiritual "tomb" of Ellis Hollon is empty, for he, too, has risen.
 He is, we believe, reunited with his God, and we shall again see our brother.

-It is an honor to call Ellis Hollon my

-brother.
-I am not ashamed to say that I loved
+It is an honor to call Ellis Hollon my brother.
+I am not ashamed to say that I loved this man.